anomalylabs/boolean-field_type/docs/en/configuration.md

     "mode" => "switch"

 Specify the type of input to display.
-Valid options are `switch` and `checkbox`.
+Valid options are `switch`, `checkbox`, `dropdown` or `radio`.
+If no value is provided the `anomaly.field_type.boolean::input.mode` value will be used by default.